Remote work is on the rise. Are you ready?

 Meanwhile, an MIT Sloan School of Management survey by Dr. Peter Hirst found that offering remote work options made employees happier, more engaged, and less likely to leave the company.

-This alone would be a great trend to watch and expect to be a part of, but now COVID lockdowns has accelerated this even faster as everyone has been forced to try remote work at least temporarily.
+This alone would be a great trend to watch and expect to be a part of, but now COVID lockdowns have accelerated this even faster.

 With all this in mind, if you’re not already managing a remote employee or two, you likely will be considering it in the next few years.